Yummypets/YPImagePicker/README.md

 ```

 ## Usage

-Import Fusuma ```import YPImagePicker``` then use the following codes in some function except for viewDidLoad and give FusumaDelegate to the view controller.
+`import YPImagePicker` then use the following:

 ```swift
 let picker = YPImagePicker()